Wave Front Sets of Reductive Lie Group Representations III: Applications and Examples

-Further, the collection of such triples heads off to $\infty$ in the direction $(m_1,m_2,m_3)$ whenever $m_3\geq m_1+m_2$.
-Analogous results hold when the $+$ and $-$ signs are permuted or interchanged.

-One can deduce analogous results for general $n>3$ and $G_1=\op{SL}(2,\mathbb{R})$.
-We leave it to the reader to write them down.
-It might be an interesting exercise to write down some of these results for $G_1$ a higher rank group than $\op{SL}(2,\mathbb{R})$. \end{example}

-\begin{example} Finally, we give an example of Corollary \ref{cor:dense semisimple cor}.
+\begin{example} Next, we give an example of Corollary \ref{cor:dense semisimple cor}.
 Suppose $G$ is a real, reductive algebraic group, $H\subset G$ is a real, reductive algebraic subgroup, and $P\subset H$ is a parabolic subgroup of $H$.
-Let $P=MAN$ be the Langlands decomposition of $P$, let $(\chi,\mathbb{C}_{\chi})$ be a unitary character of $MA$ extended trivially on $N$ to a character of $P$, and let
+Let $P=MAN$ be a Langlands decomposition of $P$, let $(\chi,\mathbb{C}_{\chi})$ be a unitary character of $MA$ extended trivially on $N$ to a character of $P$, and let

 be the corresponding $G$ equivariant, Hermitian vector bundle on $G/P$.
 Then by Corollary \ref{cor:dense semisimple cor}, the set